opensearch-project/project-website/_posts/2023-08-01-personas-framework.md

 Personas are fictional characters representative of your users and are inspired by conversations with users and grounded in contextual inquiry.
 Persona definitions can be user segmentation based, role based, or goal based.

 A segmentation-based persona is rooted in product markets.
-This approach classifies users into distinct groups, or segments, based on shared characteristics of market segments.
+This approach classifies users into distinct groups, or segments, based on shared characteristics of different market segments.

 A role-based approach highlights diverse domain specializations, such as high code or strategic business decision-making, that can be expected from a search and analytics user.
 Domain expertise can be a good indicator of the amount of UX assistance a user might need when they interact with the software.
 This approach centers on tasks to be accomplished and UX pain points.